Friday, June 15, 2018

 A bit of overlap here with the last blog which I finished just after breakfast.
 So, just back tracking a few minutes...

 The breakfast here was the best I've had in years.
 Such a nice variety of delicious, locally inspired options.
-I am very impressed with this place and I would certainly recommend The Frederic Koklen Boutique Hotel to anyone staying in Odessa for a few days.
+I am very impressed with this place and I would certainly recommend The Frederic Koklen Boutique Hotel to anyone staying in Odesa for a few days.
 I found out about the name, by the way.
 Apparently Frederic Koklen was a French architect who lived here and designed some of the buildings.

 Unusual selection of boiled eggs